Relirk/netflix-clone-frontend/README.md

 # Netflix Clone (Frontend)

 :movie_camera: This project is a simplified front end clone of Netflix.
 It was created with React and CSS (Grid and Flexbox).
 It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to search for movies and display details.
-Feel free to contribute!

 ### [Live Demo](http://relirk-netflix.surge.sh/)